Home › Energy and the Environment › Ways to Save › Savings For Your Home › Tips and Educational Resources › Energy Saving Tips › Kitchen Appliances

-Defrost foods before baking or roasting to save up to 50% of the total cooking time.
+- Defrost foods before baking or roasting to save on cooking time.
 Defrosting foods in the refrigerator is ideal – the cooling frozen air goes into refrigeration rather than escaping into your kitchen.

 - Rely on your oven thermostat and recipe time rather than checking on your cooking food.
 Opening the oven door can lose up to 20% of the heat.

 - Bake in glass or ceramic pans, allowing you to bake at a temperature 25 degrees lower than your recipe recommends.